aviumlabs/drupal-compose/README.md

-After creating a new project, there is an included script for creating the environment and database secrets files.
+After creating a new project, there is an included script for creating the environment and database secret files.

 ### Linux, macOS